-- Levels of trust in government and in parliament have improved from a very low base in recent years and are now just above the European average. - Trust in regional and local authorities is at the European average. - Just over half the population tend to trust the public administration in Ireland. - Satisfaction with the civil service is quite high.
+- Levels of trust in government and in parliament are improving from a very low base.
+They are now back above the European average, and growing. - Trust in local authorities is now above the European average after several years of being below the average. - Sixty per cent of the population tend to trust the public administration in Ireland.
+This is just above the European average. - Trust in the police has fallen significantly. - Satisfaction with the civil service is quite high.
 Satisfaction with the education system is amongst the highest in Europe.
-Satisfaction with the quality of health care is below the European average. - The number of complaints received in Ombudsman offices dropped in 2016, with some variations between offices. - The number of freedom of information requests is increasing (over 30,000 in 2016).
+Satisfaction with the quality of health care is below the European average. - Just over half of respondents are satisfied with local authority services, but only a minority of the public see their local council as efficient or open and transparent. - There were just over 7,000 complaints to Ombudsman offices in 2017.
+Down from a high of just over 8,000 in 2014. - The number of freedom of information requests continues to increase significantly, to just under 34,000 in 2017.